veranovus/vgfx/README.md

 - `v0.3.1`; Implemented Asset module, and finished asset abstraction.
 - `v0.3.2`: Implemented GL module.
 - `v0.3.2`: Implemented a new rendering api.
+- `v0.3.3`: Added Shader as an Asset to AssetServer.